Medical records condensation: a roadmap towards healthcare data democratisation: Discussion

-Eventually, we consider dataset condensation as a newly-emerged and encouraging data-sharing route for deploying healthcare AI.
-There were approximately three categories of privacy-preserving sharing mechanisms before DC: 1). the classic redaction-based data anonymisation \cite{el2013anonymizing}, 2). the GAN-generated synthetic data sharing \cite{stadler2022synthetic}, and 3). remote-processing systems for delivering population-level insights such as secure multiparty computation or homomorphic encryption \cite{froelicher2021truly}.
+We consider dataset condensation as a newly emerged and encouraging data-sharing route for deploying healthcare AI.
+There were approximately three categories of de-identification mechanisms before DC: 1). the classic redaction-based data anonymisation \cite{el2013anonymizing}, 2). the GAN-generated synthetic data sharing \cite{stadler2022synthetic}, and 3). remote-processing systems for delivering population-level insights such as secure multiparty computation or homomorphic encryption \cite{froelicher2021truly}.
 DC reveals an unvisited avenue with unique advantages.
-Individual-level knowledge within anonymised or synthetic data represents an inevitable chance of privacy breach.
+Individual-level knowledge within anonymised or synthetic data represents an inevitable chance of re-identifying patients.
 They also face the quagmire of finding a satisfying trade-off between security and utility.
-On the other hand, DC is free of privacy concerns and represents greater sharing flexibility, and applying DC is also more straightforward without security-utility balancing steps.
+On the other hand, DC eliminate individual-level knowledge and represents greater sharing flexibility, and applying DC is also more straightforward without security-utility balancing steps.
 DC also differs from those remote-processing systems in multiple aspects.
 Building those remote systems can be costly and time-consuming, including hardware setup, daily maintenance, framework construction, etc. After being built, those systems could only support pre-defined analytical tasks and lacked the flexibility to adapt to learning models of varying architectures.
 DC, in contrast, is a low-cost and easy-to-implement technique, and we can deploy it to output condensed data directly and swiftly (see Supplementary Table 10 for the required learning time).
 The well-preserved deep learning utility in condensed data also significantly distinguishes DC from remote systems like homomorphic encryption.

-To sum up, since there is no free lunch in sharing privacy-sensitive data, there is no silver bullet that can simultaneously attain perfect privacy protection and flawless data utility.
-Dataset condensation, however, can be a promising technique for sharing AI-oriented knowledge to benefit healthcare AI research with its unique properties.
+To sum up, no silver bullet can simultaneously attain perfect de-identification and flawless data utility.
+Dataset condensation, however, can be a promising technique for sharing and distributing AI-oriented knowledge to benefit healthcare AI research with its unique properties.
+Future works can be devoted to further evolving DNNs' performance learned with condensed data while maintaining other desired traits; true healthcare democratisation may not be as elusive as it used to seem with DC in vision.